-In his first two budgets, Faulconer has focused on repairing neighborhoods and bringing more equality to community services.
-Faulconer has directed 50 percent of all new major revenue toward neighborhood improvements and doubled the miles of roads repaired annually to meet his goal of fixing 1,000 miles of streets over five years.
-He also increased the hours at libraries and recreation centers to their highest level in a decade and created an after school program for students in areas working to improve student achievement.
-He funded a new firefighter "Fast Response Squad" program and increased ambulance service, both of which have significantly improved emergency response times.
+Faulconer has made neighborhoods the centerpiece of administration.
+His budget priorities include fixing streets, bolstering public safety and bringing more equality to community services.
+He has tripled the miles of roads repaired annually to meet his aggressive goal of repairing 1,000 miles of streets over five years.
+He appointed the first female police chief in San Diego history and negotiated and won City Council approval for the San Diego Police Department’s largest-ever recruitment and retention package.
+He also increased the hours at libraries and recreation centers to their highest level in a decade and created the City’s first afterschool program for students in communities working to improve student achievement.

 Faulconer previously served as the District 2 City Councilmember for more than seven years, including as Council President Pro Tem.
 As chair of the Council's Audit Committee, he worked to restore the City's credit rating and repair its credibility with investors following a pension scandal.

 Faulconer has a track record of delivering results for San Diego.
 In 2008, he took a lead role in drafting and supporting Proposition C, which passed with 67 percent of the vote.
 The measure ensured money generated in Mission Bay Park is invested there and at other City parks.

 Faulconer campaigned in 2008 for alcohol-free beaches and bays, a measure also supported by voters.
 In 2010, he helped lead the campaign against Proposition D, a sales-tax increase overwhelmingly rejected by voters.
 In 2012, he helped craft a successful pension reform initiative that is projected to save San Diego taxpayers nearly $1 billion over 30 years.